Lab Policy

 Report Submission

-After you complete the lab notebook, we recommend the following steps:
+After you complete your lab notebook, we recommend the following steps:

 1. Clear all output.